-Module or category level properties are those inherited from a Properties table as described in the Properties Table section in [OpenL Tablets Reference Guide].
+Module or category level properties are those inherited from a Properties table as described in OpenL Tablets Reference Guide > Properties Table.
 In the Properties section of the given table, inherited properties appear in a different color and are accompanied with a link to the Properties table where they are defined.
 The values of the inherited properties are not stored in the table, they are displayed in the Properties section, since they are inherited and applied to this table.
 Inherited properties can be overridden at a Table level, i.e. they can be changed.